albertvucinovic/chat.sh/EndToEnd.md

         *   The AI responds in a pirate voice, listing Red, Yellow, and Blue.
         *   The AI automatically calls `popContext`.
         *   The previous context is restored.

+### Test 4.4: Push and Pop Context (File-based Task with Additional Message)

+*   **Steps:**
+    1. Create a file `joke_task.md` with the content: `Please state your name is Egg.`
+    2. Start a session.
+    3. Execute `/pushContext joke_task.md And then tell me a knock-knock joke.
+You MUST /popContext with the joke once you are done.`
+*   **Expected Outcome:**
+    *   The screen clears, and a new context is pushed containing the content of `joke_task.md` combined with the additional message.
+    *   The AI responds by stating its name is Egg and then tells a knock-knock joke.
+    *   The AI automatically calls `popContext` with the joke.
+    *   The previous context is restored, and the joke is appended as a return value.

 ---